pollfish/docs/android/google-play.md

 }
 ```

-b) or retrieve Pollfish through jcenter() with gradle by adding the following line in your project build.gradle (not the top level one, the one under 'app') add the following (in the dependencies section):
+b) or retrieve Pollfish through jcenter() with gradle by adding the following line in your project build.gradle (not the top level one, the one under 'app').
+In the dependencies section:

 ```java
 dependencies {